isomerpages/moe-zhonghuasec/_cca/Uniformed Groups/NPCC.md

 third_nav_title: Uniformed Groups
 variant: tiptap
 ---
-<p>Zhonghua Secondary NPCC Unit believes in developing our cadet’s character,
+<p>Zhonghua Secondary School's NPCC Unit believes in developing our cadet’s
-leadership and resilience.
+character, leadership and resilience.
 Hence, our unit NPCC’s vision is for our cadets to graduate as Caring and Responsible Citizens.
 We provide numerous opportunities for our cadets to grow in a challenging environment, which in turn imbues them with leadership qualities, strong character, and civic, social, and moral values.</p>
 <p>The unit’s motto, “<strong>Together, Excellence</strong>,” serves as the
 foundation upon which we build each cadet’s character, and this motto also motivates them to work towards their best.</p>